CSS Gradient Generator

 What's the difference between linear and radial gradients?

-Linear gradients create a smooth color transition along a straight line (horizontal, vertical, or diagonal).
-Radial gradients create a color transition that radiates outward from a central point in a circular or elliptical pattern.
+Linear gradients create a smooth color transition along a straight line.
+Radial gradients create a color transition that radiates outward from a central point.

 How do I create a diagonal gradient?